Automatic Model Extraction of the Match Standard in Symmetric--Reciprocal--Match Calibration: Experiments

 \subsection{Numerical Analysis}

 The numerical analysis involves creating synthetic data of co-planar waveguide (CPW) standards using the model developed in \cite{Heinrich1993,Schnieder2003,Phung2021a}.
 To accurately simulate an on-wafer setup, error boxes extracted from actual on-wafer measurements are utilized using multiline TRL calibration on a CPW impedance substrate standard (ISS).
-For detailed information about the measurement setup, calibration substrate, and measurements, readers should refer to \cite{Hatab2023}.
+For detailed information about the measurement setup, calibration substrate, and measurements, readers are referred to \cite{Hatab2023}.
+However, relevant information about the CPW parameters is presented below.
 The goal is to generate SRM standards based on the CPW model and embed them within the error boxes of an actual VNA setup.
 Fig.~\ref{fig:4.1} illustrates the experimental setup.